sushi-ae/imwithstupid/README.md

 > **Warning**
-these dots may not function properly on your end, I recommend you use these dots purely for referencing 😱
+my configs may not function correctly on your device
+I recommend you don't use them
 <br>

 #### todo